 5741 River Rd, Niagara Falls, ON L2G 3K9

-On April 6, it was announced that the Tourism Partnership of Niagara (Niagara Tourism) received a non-repayable contribution of $8.5 million from the Government of Canada through the Federal Economic Development Agency for Southern Ontario (FedDev Ontario), to deliver the Tourism Relief Fund to tourism businesses in Niagara-On-The-Lake, St. Catharines, Niagara Falls, Fort Erie, Port Colborne and Grimsby.
+On April 6, 2022, it was announced that the Tourism Partnership of Niagara (RTO 2) received a non-repayable contribution of $8.5 million from the Government of Canada through the Federal Economic Development Agency for Southern Ontario (FedDev Ontario), to deliver the Tourism Relief Fund to tourism businesses that included Niagara-On-The-Lake, St. Catharines, Niagara Falls, Fort Erie, Port Colborne and Grimsby.

-Support is available for small businesses in the tourism sector to recover from the impacts of the pandemic and seize new market opportunities through enhanced or new products and services.
+Support was provided to over 70 businesses in the tourism sector to recover from the impacts of the pandemic and seize new market opportunities through enhanced or new products and services.

-Through Niagara Tourism small businesses in the Niagara region can apply for non-repayable contributions of up to $100,000 for up to 50% of eligible project costs and not-for-profit organizations can apply for non-repayable contributions of up to $100,000 for 100% of eligible costs.
+Through the Tourism Partnership of Niagara, small businesses in the Niagara region were able to apply for non-repayable contributions of up to $100,000 for up to 50 percent of eligible project costs and not-for-profit organizations were able to apply for non-repayable contributions of up to $100,000 for 100 percent of eligible costs.

 Eligible projects will fall under one of two themes: